dev-sathya17/dev-sathya17/README.md

 Hey!
 I’m **Sathyanarayanan V**, a passionate full-stack developer who loves building fast, scalable, and real-time web applications.
 I specialize in **React**, **TypeScript**, **Node.js**, **Flask**, and **AWS**, and enjoy working across the full stack to create user-focused, production-grade solutions.

+**Freelance Work:**
+Built end-to-end products including an **e-commerce platform** using the **MERN stack** with AWS-based CI/CD pipelines, and an **event-driven Python trading bot** with async queues, PostgreSQL, and a React + TypeScript dashboard.

-Currently, I’m part of the core engineering team at **Slique Robotics**, where I lead the development of real-time control systems for robots, integrate WebSockets for telemetry, and manage scalable cloud infra on AWS.
-I’ve also built impactful products as a **freelancer**, leading IoT projects end-to-end and delivering custom mobile apps using **React Native** and **Flask** APIs.
+Previously at **Slique Robotics**, I was part of the core engineering team, where I lead the development of real-time control systems for robots, integrate WebSockets for telemetry, and manage scalable cloud infra on AWS.

+**Previously at Edusphere Solutions:**
+Delivered 25+ **IoT-driven apps** and **React Native** mobile solutions, improving system visibility and operational efficiency for clients.

 Previously at **Zoho**, I developed a full-fledged stock trading platform and optimized backend workflows, laying the foundation for my backend engineering mindset.